US labour market added more jobs than forecast in February

 Yields on 10-year Treasuries jumped after the report to the highest in more than a year, while US stock futures fell, erasing earlier gains.

-Many economists expect to see job prospects improve in the coming months as vaccinations pick up and virus concerns ease further.
+Many economists expect to see an improvement in job prospects in the coming months as vaccinations pick up and Covid-19 concerns ease further.

-Policymakers are closely monitoring the labour market as they consider a another economic stimulus Bill.
+Policymakers are closely monitoring the labour market as they consider another economic stimulus Bill.

-US President Joe Biden's US$1.9 trillion (S$2.55 trillion) relief package - which includes an extension of federal unemployment benefits - passed the House of Representatives on Saturday and the Senate's final vote is expected as soon as this weekend.
+President Joe Biden's US$1.9 trillion (S$2.6 trillion) relief package - which includes an extension of federal unemployment benefits - passed the House of Representatives last Saturday and the Senate's final vote is expected as soon as this weekend.

 Federal Reserve chairman Jerome Powell said in a webinar on Thursday that the labour market is still a long way from maximum employment but that "there's good reason to expect job creation to pick up in the coming months".